-The Department of Veteran Affairs (VA) has created a new internet website for surviving spouses and dependents of military personnel who died on active duty and for survivors and dependents of veterans who died after leaving the service.
+Did you know the Department of Veterans Affairs (VA) has created a new internet website for surviving spouses and dependents of military personnel who died on active duty and for survivors and dependents of veterans who died after leaving the service?
 The site is organized into two broad categories-death in service and death after service.
 It provides visitors with information and about a wide range of benefits for surviving spouse, dependent children, and dependent parents of diseased veterans and active duty personnel.
 The site also has information from, and links to, other federal agencies and organizations that offer benefits and services to survivors and dependents.
-The new website can be found at http://www.vba.va.gov/survivors.
+The new website can be found at here.

 When To Reopen A Claim

-Should changes be made to the current presumptive disability list, a veteran could reopen a claim at any time, and at no charge.
+Did you know if changes are made to the current presumptive disability list, a veteran could reopen a claim at any time, and at no charge?
 Getting assistance from a competent VSO may be beneficial.